AsBuiltReport/AsBuiltReport.Microsoft.AD/CONTRIBUTING.md

 Please perform the following due diligence:

-1. **Read the documentation** - Check the `README` in the AsBuiltReport.Microsoft.Azure repository, including Supported Versions, System Requirements, and Module Installation sections.
+1. **Read the documentation** - Check the `README` in the AsBuiltReport.Microsoft.AD repository, including Supported Versions, System Requirements, and Module Installation sections.
 2. **Update to the latest version** - Your issue may already be fixed in the most recent release.
 3. **Check dependencies** - Try upgrading or downgrading vendor PowerShell modules if applicable.
 4. **Use the `-Verbose` parameter** - This may help identify the issue.